stefan-stein/NLP_with_TF_2.0/README.md

 Exploring natural language processing with Tensorflow 2.0

 These notebooks are based on the "Natural Language Processing with Tensorflow  2
-- Beginner's course" that can be found [here] (https://www.youtube.com/watch?v=B2q5cRJvqI8), which in turn is based on various official Tensorflow tutorials.
+- Beginner's course" that can be found [here](https://www.youtube.com/watch?v=B2q5cRJvqI8), which in turn is based on various official Tensorflow tutorials.
 The course consists of three parts: Word embeddings, sentiment analysis and text generation.